Sockets and Pipes

 Bytes and characters - The first several chapters introduce the bytestring and text libraries and are largely dedicated to tearing apart a traditional hello world program, looking underneath the abstract notion of "printing text" to start greeting the world in terms of writing bytes to a file handle.
 After discussing bytes, we need only a short hop to sockets, our means of writing bytes across great distances using the network library.

-Encoding and parsers - First we encoding HTTP messages as byte strings.
+Encoding and parsers - First we encode HTTP messages as byte strings.
 That's the easy part; next, we go in the opposite direction and learn how to interpret byte strings using the attoparsec library.
 This will acquaint us even more closely with the HTTP message format.

 Resource safety - Use of ResourceT begins in chapter 1, and we use it throughout the book.
 This makes it a breeze to deal with files and sockets without resource leaks.